XueWei08/xuewei08.github.io/research.md

      </span>
   </p>
   ![Alt text](/file/key_gen_high_level.pdf)
-  <p> • propose a Key Generation model using neural networks from wireless Channels</p>
+  <p> • Propose a Key Generation model using neural networks from wireless Channels</p>
-  <p> • extract the implicit features of channel in a compressed form to derive keys with high KGR and low KDR</p>
+  <p> • Extract the implicit features of channel in a compressed form to derive keys with high KGR and low KDR</p>

 <h3>Wireless steganography</h3>
 <!--   <p> Advised by: Dr. Dola Saha 2021 – 2023</p>  -->